YetAnotherFurryMan/AAS/docs/Asset Assembler Script.md

 `isInt`

-Pushes 1 if the top-most element of the stack is of thupe integer, 0 otherwise.
+Pushes 1 if the top-most element of the stack is of type integer, 0 otherwise.

 `isObj`